Zixu2305/AAI1001_Group_Assignment/Team_14_Poster/Team_14_Poster.typ

 = Introduction
 <introduction>
 Global development remains an ongoing challenge, as disparities in income and well-being continue to define the divide between developed and developing countries.
 While GDP per capita remains a common prosperity metric, it falls short in capturing crucial dimensions of quality of life like education and healthcare.
-The Human Development Index (HDI), a composite measure of income, life expectancy, and schooling, offers a more holistic benchmark, yet even it may not fully reveal the complex interplay of factors driving inequality across nations
+The Human Development Index (HDI), a composite measure of income, life expectancy, and schooling, offers a more holistic benchmark, yet even it may not fully reveal the complex interplay of factors driving inequality across nations.
 Our project builds upon the Our World in Data visualization of HDI vs.~GDP per capita (2023), which effectively uses population-sized bubbles and region-based coloring to enhance its analytical depth.
 Through targeted refinements and potential integration of additional socio-economic dimensions, we aim to uncover more nuanced patterns in global development, highlight persistent gaps in human well-being, and provide a clearer visual narrative to inform crucial discussions on global inequality and progress.

 = Original Visualization
 <original-visualization>